wacncontent/CustomizeTool/output/articles/app-service-web/app-service-vnet-integration-powershell.md

 Before you continue with this article, ensure that you have:

 - The latest Azure PowerShell SDK installed.
 You can install this with the Web Platform Installer.
-- An app in Azure running in a Standard or Premium SKU.
+- An app in Azure App Service running in a Standard or Premium SKU.

 ## Classic virtual networks ##